Vincent Harper

-Vincent McDyess Harper (born 22 September 2000) is a Kenyan professional footballer who plays as a left-back for side Walsall and the Kenya national team.
+Vincent McDyess Harper (born 22 September 2000) is a Kenyan professional footballer who plays as a left-back or left wing-back for club Exeter City, on loan from side Walsall, and the Kenya national team.

 Personal life

 Born in Nairobi, Kenya, Harper moved to England when he was a toddler.
 He holds a dual citizenship.

 Club career

 Bristol City

 Harper joined Bristol City and progressed through their youth ranks.
 Impressing at under-16 level, he was promoted to the under-18s, where he scored two goals on debut.
 Harper would sign his first professional contract in May 2019.
 Following three loan spells, Harper was released at the end of the 2020–21 season.

 Loan spells

 On 31 July 2019, Harper joined National League North side, Gloucester City on loan.
 Harper would score one goal for the club, scoring a consolation goal in a 5–1 defeat to Spennymoor Town.
 Harper would make 15 league appearances for Gloucester, before returning to Bristol in December.

 On 10 December 2019, Harper joined Southern Football League side, Weston-super-Mare on a one-month loan deal.
+He made three appearances for the club.
 Following the conclusion of the loan deal, Harper joined Bath City on a loan deal until the end of the season.
 He was recalled 21 February 2020, after only playing two games – a 1–0 victory to Concord Rangers, and a 0–0 draw to Dorking Wanderers.